 7. Be practical about upgrades

-If you’re offered an upgrade for a small amount extra per day, take a moment to work out the total cost.
-Unless something’s changed since you booked, you might want to stick with your original choice – and stay within the budget you set yourself.
+If you’re offered an upgrade take a moment to work out the total cost.
+Unless something’s changed since you booked, you might want to stick with your original choice.
+This helps you stay within the budget you set yourself.

 If you decide that you’re happy to spend more of your holiday money on car hire, make sure you’ve considered everything.
 A bigger car will use more fuel and could end up being a hassle if you’re driving in an unfamiliar city.